-Figure 2 is a simple demonstration of the proposed architecture with 5 layers in both generator and discriminator.
-It should be noted that, arbitrary number of layers could be applied in the proposed architecture, as long as the symmetry is kept.
+Figure 2 is a simple demonstration of the proposed architecture with five layers in both generator and discriminator.
+It should be noted that arbitrary number of layers could be applied in the proposed architecture, as long as the symmetry is kept.

-2.3 Loss Function
+2.3 Loss Function.
 While the optimality of GAN model is Nash equilibrium theoretically, in practice, the global optimality or sufficiently good local optimality is not guaranteed [40].
 A common example of failure is the model collapse, in which the generator converges to a state that consistently produces identical samples.
-Therefore, in order to produce morphologically and statistically equivalent microstructures from the generator, we carefully design the loss function which can be generalized to different applications (Section 2.3) and training parameters (Section 2.4).
-Specifically, the total loss consists of three major components: 1) adversarial loss (aka.
-GAN loss) that combinatorially evaluates the performance of generator and discriminator, 2) Style transfer loss that imposes morphological constraints to the generated micorstructures, and 3) Model collapse loss that prevents the training from collapsing.
-GAN adversarial Loss: The GAN adversarial loss is essentially the optimization objective in the vanilla version of GAN (Eq.
-1), expressed as
+Therefore, in order to produce morphologically and statistically equivalent microstructures from the generator, we carefully design the loss function which can be generalized to different applications (Sec.
+2.3) and training parameters (Sec.
+2.4).
+Specifically, the total loss consists of three major components: (1) adversarial loss (aka.
+GAN loss) that combinatorially evaluates the performance of generator and discriminator, (2) Style transfer loss that imposes morphological constraints to the generated microstructures, and (3) Model collapse loss that prevents the training from collapsing.

+2.3.1 Generative Adversarial Networks Adversarial Loss.
+The GAN Adversarial Loss is essentially the optimization objective in the vanilla version of GAN (Eq.
+(1)), expressed as

-$$L{GAN} = \mathbb{E}{X \sim p{data}(x)} [\log D(\mathbf{x})] + \mathbb{E}{\mathbf{z} \sim p{z}(z)} [\log (1 - D(G(\mathbf{z})))]$$ (2)
+$$L{\text{GAN}} = \mathbb{E}{X \sim p{\text{data}}(x)}[\log D(\mathbf{x})] + \mathbb{E}{\mathbf{z} \sim p_z(z)}[\log(1 - D(G(\mathbf{z})))] \quad (2)$$

-Note again that, in the min-max training $\min_G \max_D L{GAN}$ essentially wants the generator G to minimize this loss and let D maximizes it.
+Note again that, in the min-max training, $\min_G \max_D L{\text{GAN}}$ essentially wants the generator G to minimize this loss and let D maximizes it.
 In practice, we follow [40] to alter the loss of $\min(\log(1-D))$ to $\max(\log D)$ when optimizing G.

-Style Transfer Loss: This loss essentially imposes morphology constraints to the generated samples.
+2.3.2 Style Transfer Loss.
+This loss essentially imposes morphology constraints to the generated samples.
 The style transfer loss, namely Gram-matrix loss, is originated from a work by Gaty et al. [41] for the purpose of texture synthesis.
 In the field of material science, Cang et al. [31] included the style transfer loss into the total loss function as a penalty term when training a Variational Auto-Encoder network [29].
-In our early work, Li et al. [23] takes the style transfer loss as an optimization objective and uses its gradients with respect to each entry in the microstructure image to reconstruct statistically equivalent microstructures.
+In our early work, Li et al. [23] take the style transfer loss as an optimization objective and uses its gradients with respect to each entry in the microstructure image to reconstruct statistically equivalent microstructures.
 They also discover an interesting intrinsic relationship between the layers included in the calculation of style transfer loss and the reconstructed microstructure: higher level convolutional layers could be dropped to reduce the computational cost while preserving the reconstruction accuracy.
 Recognizing this intrinsic relationship, in this work, we only retain the first four lowest convolutional layers in the VGG-16 model [42] and compute their Gram-matrix as the style representations.
 The style transfer loss [41] can be expressed as which measures the distance between style representations of generated images and real images.
-In Eqn.
-3, N_l and M_l are number of feature maps and size of each feature map (i.e. $height \times width$) of the l^{th} convolutional layer.
-G^l and A^l are the Gram-matrix of generated images and real images, respectively.
-The formula of Gram-matrix is which calculates the inner product between the i^{th} and j^{th} vectorized feature maps of the l^{th} convolutional layer.
+In Eq.
+(3), $N_l$ and $M_l$ are number of feature maps and size of each feature map (i.e., height × width) of the lth convolutional layer. $G^l$ and $A^l$ are the Gram-matrix of generated images and real images, respectively.
+The formula of Gram-matrix is